rpalermodrums/counterpoint/README.md

-# Harmonia: Advanced Counterpoint Generation System
+# Counterpoint: A Functional Series Generation System

 *"Music is the arithmetic of sounds as optics is the geometry of light." - Claude Debussy*